giantswarm/inago/docs/getting_started.md

 ## What is the goal of Inago?

 Inago is a deployment tool that manages groups of unit files to deploy them to a fleet cluster similar to `fleetctl`.
-Since `fleetctl` is quite limited, Inago aims to abstract units away and provide more sugar on top like update strategies.
-That way the user can manage unit files more easily.
+Inago aims to abstract units away so you can handle groups containing large numbers of unit files.
+Additionally, it provides more sugar on top like rolling updates with different strategies.

 ## Prerequisites

-Inago requires a certain directory structure and unit file names to make the tool actually work.
+Inago requires a certain directory structure and unit file names to make the tool work.
 There must be a group folder with unit files in it.
 For details see the [Unit File Structure](structure.md) chapter.

 ## Working with Inago